abbotto/pluto/README.md

 Usage
 =====
-At the console type either of the following to find out about apps installed in /opt/pentest:
+At the console type either of the following to find out about a particular app installed in /opt/pentest:

 webscan --help